cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 -----------------------------------------
 Transitive Consistency Score (TCS) is an alignment evaluation score that makes it possible to identify the most correct positions in an MSA.
 It has been shown that these positions are the most likely to be structuraly correct and also the most informative when estimating phylogenetic trees.
 The TCS evaluation and filtering procedure is implemented in the T-Coffee package and can be used to evaluate and filter any third party MSA (including T-Coffee MSA of course!).

-It's usage is a bit tricky as it comes with a lot of different options, go to the **T-Coffee Main Documentation**, section **How Good Is Your Alignment** to have all the details about TCS.
+It's usage is a bit tricky as it comes with a lot of different options, go to the **T-Coffee Main Documentation**, section **Evaluating Your Alignment** to have all the details about TCS.

 .. note:: Please cite: Chang, J.-M., Di Tommaso, P., Notredame, C. **TCS: A new multiple sequence alignment reliability measure to estimate alignment accuracy and improve phylogenetic tree reconstruction**.
 Mol.
 Biol.
 Evol., 31(6), 1625–1637 (2014), PMID:24694831 and/or Chang, J.-M., Di Tommaso, P., Lefort, V., Gascuel, O., Notredame, C. **TCS: a web server for multiple sequence alignment evaluation and phylogenetic reconstruction**.
 Nucleic Acids Res., 43(W1):W3-6 (2015), PMID:25855806